trupples/adi-documentation/docs/contributing/forking_publishing.rst

 Pull request permission
 ~~~~~~~~~~~~~~~~~~~~~~~

-When a user creates a pull request, they temporarily grant write permission
+When a user creates a pull request, they temporarily grant write permission for
-for the removal of branches containing commits.
-However, this does not extend to LFS.
+the removal of branches containing commits.
+However, this does not extend to
-As such, pushing LFS artifacts to their remote will result in:
+LFS:

 .. shell::
    :no-path: